Explore 1.5M+ audiobooks & ebooks free for days

 Is this Renee Moore?

 You know, one thing that burns me up is a lying-ass mothafucka.
 First off, I met Ricky last week at this club that ain’t no more than a juke joint.
 Now, I ain’t gonna lie.
-The brotha is fine—Berry black skin, wavy hair, tall, and one helluva dresser.
-I didn’t waste any time getting his attention, and before the end of the night, we had exchanged cell phone numbers.
-Now I might not remember everything that slick mothafucka told me, but one thing I do know, he told me his ass wasn’t married.
+The brotha is fine—berry black skin, wavy hair, tall, and one helluva dresser.
+I didn’t waste any time getting his attention, and before the end of the night, we had exchanged numbers.
+Now I might not remember everything that slick mothafucka told me, but one thing I do know he told me his ass wasn’t married.

 I rudely laughed in her ear.
-Okay, so if he already gave you an answer, then why the hell you’re calling me?
+Okay, so if he already gave you an answer, then why the hell are you calling me?

 Because I don’t believe him.